Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 And Christians should never allow a spouse to interfere with that goal.

-Therefore God has a family.
+Thus God has a family.

-But since the responsibilities of marriage are so extraordinary, God leaves the decisions of whether or not to marry, along with whether or not we should leave a bad marriage, up to the involved individuals.
+But since the responsibilities of marriage are so extraordinary, God leaves the decisions of whether or not to marry – along with whether or not we should leave a bad marriage – up to the involved individuals.

 God has never asked churches or governments to become involved in such matters.

-A potter would never destroy his new artwork to save the mold.
+The potter would never destroy his new artwork to save the mold.

 ~~~~